collaborativebioinformatics/clinical_SVs/shiny/readme.md

 The main file is app.R which defines a function sv().
 The supporting files are in the /assets directory.
+Before running app.R, please do

 To run the app, use:

-sv()
+`sv()`